acandelp/Logging-training/Logging 5(Fluentd+ES).md

-## Session 1.
-Logging 5 with Fluentd and Elasticsearch
+## Logging 5 with Fluentd and Elasticsearch

 ### 1)Architecture